Delosperma congestum L.Bolus

 How to Grow and Care

-Delospermas grow in USDA plant hardiness zones 5 to 9 and will bloom for most of the summer and fall.
-Their foliage is mostly evergreen and because of this, they make a great year-round ground cover.
-While the plant is evergreen, it will often have some dieback of foliage in the winter.
+Delospermas grow in USDA plant hardiness zones 5 to 9 and will bloom for most summer and fall.
+Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
+However, while the plant is evergreen, it will often have some dieback of foliage in the winter.

 Learn more at How to Grow and Care for Delosperma.

 - Back to genus Delosperma